ERP / ExRP an OCD treatment

 First, he was able to experience the anxiety that came up when he decided to limit his trying on of jackets to three.
 Through the exercise he began to retrain his autonomic nervous system — he taught himself how to tolerate the unpleasant feelings that accompanied leaving something incomplete.
 After a while, he could skip the jackets altogether.
 Eventually, he was able to get dressed in only five minutes’ time.
 Robert said this process was a challenging one, but one he was ultimately very pleased about.

-ERP Therapy and Lasting Change
+ERP / ExRP Therapy and Lasting Change

 One advantage of ERP / ExRP and other cognitive-behavioral therapies over medication is that you can use the skills learned in therapy to change how you deal with anxiety and OCD.
 This is often a long-lasting change.
 Although medication is often helpful to reduce symptoms of OCD, many patients report that they experience obsessions and compulsions again once they come off their medication.